olyaiy/TypeGPT/README.md

 - `requests` package
 - `pyperclip` package

 You also need to have an API key from OpenAI for ChatGPT access.
+You can get yours at https://openai.com/api/

 ## Installation
 Open your terminal/shell, and enter the following commands.